ParagEkbote/quantized-containerized-models/README.md

 # quantized-containerized-models

-**quantized-containerized-models** is a project aimed at demonstrating how to deploy AI models inside efficient containerized environments.
+**quantized-containerized-models** is aimed at demonstrating how to deploy AI models inside efficient containerized environments.
 The repository is designed to help you efficiently serve lightweight, optimized models using modern DevOps practices.

 ## Features